 As our parents age, they will become increasingly in need of assistance with everyday tasks.
 Things that used to be simple may become difficult, even impossible.

 If you are worried about your loved one, you may be wondering how to know if they are in need of professional assistance.
 Ask yourself the following questions:

 - Is your parent able to keep up with their medication schedule and other health-related responsibilities?

 - Do they get frustrated easily about simple daily tasks?

 - Are they spending more time in bed than they used to because they are tired?

 - Have they lost interest in things that used to make them happy?

 If the answer is yes to one or more of the above, the good news is that your loved one can get help.
-Comfort Keepers has been operating in Victoria, BC and are an active part of the local community.
+Comfort Keepers has been operating in Victoria, BC, and is an active part of the local community.
 To find out more about us, please give us a call today!